 Unfortunately, if it’s not a campaign we are doing, we will be unable to give you voter addresses for it.

-Do you plan to stockpile pre-written postcards in preparation for the mid-terms?
+Do you plan to stockpile pre-written postcards in preparation for the upcoming elections?

 No. Our program has been successful in part because of the “just in time” writing and mailing approach for 5 and 10 or so postcards per volunteer.
 With nearly 75,000 volunteers (and growing), we are uniquely positioned to write tens of thousands of cards quickly without complicating logistics required were we to stockpile.